VIEW: Walk of Fame Master Plan - 50% Schematic Design Progress - November 2020 (PDF)

 What funding has been allocated so far?

 The City began this effort with $4,082,572 (plus interest) in CRA/LA Excess Non-Housing Bond Proceeds (EBP) available from the Hollywood Redevelopment Project Area.
-As of July 2020, this has funded various aspects of the project (including concept design and schematic design).
-As work progresses on schematic design, additional resources are being sought from the county, state and federal levels, as potential grant opportunities exist to fund projects focused on active transportation, economic development, infrastructure, and more.
-As the Master Plan continues to move forward, the City will continue to look for various ways to fund different segments of the project.
+As of June 2022 this has funded various aspects of the project (including concept design and schematic design).